UoM-Digital-Health-Software/cordova-plugin-antitampering/README.md

 The value of this variable should be a list of extensions, separated by comma or space.

+### Exclude directories by name

+This fork allows you to define directories which you wish to exclude from the assets which are checked by the plugin.

+    cordova plugin add cordova-plugin-antitampering --variable EXCLUDE_DIRECTORIES="www\lib" --save

 ### Debug Detection

 Optional debug detection can be enabled using the `ENABLE_DEBUG_DETECTION` variable (default `false`) while installing the plugin: